Vietnam.vn - Nền tảng quảng bá Việt Nam

 “What is Vietnamese identity” is not a new question, it has been discussed over and over again in many places, in many forums.
 What is your opinion?

-Regarding Vietnamese culture, I think the most suitable explanation is the view of Professor Tran Quoc Vuong when he said that Vietnamese culture is "a culture at the crossroads".
+Regarding Vietnamese culture, I think the most suitable explanation is the view of Professor Tran Quoc Vuong when he said that Vietnamese culture is “a culture at the crossroads”.
 It is a culture that has integrated and accepted both Eastern and Western cultures.
-All of these elements are absorbed by the Vietnamese people.
+All of these elements have been absorbed by the Vietnamese people.

 For example, I take the image of the Nghe in Vietnamese culture.
-Some people call it a lion, some call it a dog, but in fact it is a Nghe - a fictional animal.
-Like the dragon, the unicorn in Chinese culture, when introduced to Vietnam, it combines many elements to create a unique mascot of the Vietnamese people.
+Some people call it a lion, some call it a dog, but in fact it is a Nghe – a fictional animal.
+Like the dragon and the unicorn in Chinese culture, when introduced to Vietnam, it combines many elements to create a unique mascot of the Vietnamese people.

 PGS.
 TS Đinh Hồng Hải.